College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-Emerson College is a good option for students interested in a degree in journalism.
-Located in the city of Boston, Emerson is a private not-for-profit college with a medium-sized student population.
+Emerson College is a good decision for students interested in a degree in journalism.
+Located in the large city of Boston, Emerson is a private not-for-profit college with a moderately-sized student population.
 This college ranks 17th out of 63 colleges for overall quality in the state of Massachusetts.

-There were about 130 journalism students who graduated with this degree at Emerson in the most recent year we have data available.
-Graduates who receive their degree from the journalism program earn about $38,675 for their early career.
+There were approximately 121 journalism students who graduated with this degree at Emerson in the most recent data year.
+Students who receive their degree from the journalism program make an average of $38,675 in the first couple years of working.

 More information about a degree in journalism from Emerson College